 Visiting the Oregon Coast in Winter: 13 Unique Things to Do + Helpful Tips

 Oregon is, in my opinion, one of the prettiest states in the US.
-You've got the waterfalls of the Columbia River Gorge in the north, the incredible Crater Lake in the south, the colorful Painted Hills in the east, the award-winning vineyards in the Willamette Valley in the center, and of course the iconic Oregon Coast to the west.
+You've got the waterfalls of the Columbia River Gorge in the north, the incredible Crater Lake in the south, the colorful Painted Hills in the east, the award-winning vineyards of the Willamette Valley in the center, and of course the iconic Oregon Coast to the west.

 And while summer is the most popular time to travel the Oregon Coast (check out my full Oregon road trip itinerary), I'm here to advocate for considering a trip in the winter, too.